pnpm/pnpm.io/docs/using-changesets.md

 ## Releasing changes

 1. Run `pnpx changeset version`.
-This will bump the versions of the packages previously specified with `pnpx changeset` and update the changelog files.
+This will bump the versions of the packages previously specified with `pnpx changeset` (and any dependents of those) and update the changelog files.
 1. Run `pnpm install`.
 This will update the lockfile.
 1. Commit the changes.
 1. Run `pnpm publish -r`.
 This command will publish all packages that have bumped versions not yet present in the registry.